mathiasarens/loopback4-acceptance-tests-with-in-memory-sql-database-docker-example/README.md

 1. in-memory acceptance tests and a postgresql datasource for development/production.
 2. configurations updates to run in an docker container
+3. Optimisations for CircleCI
-3. Visual Studio Code launch.json for debugging
+4. Visual Studio Code launch.json for debugging

 Tests run in a docker container on [CircleCI](https://circleci.com)